Human Rights in Business Operation

 Human Rights Due Diligence Progress

 This policy covers operational guidelines for engaging all stakeholders, both internal and external, with respect for human dignity, diversity, equity, and inclusion.
-It ensures the protection of labour rights, including the prohibition of child labour and all forms of forced or compulsory labour, and the promotion of freedom of peaceful assembly, association, and participation in collective bargaining.
-Furthermore, the Company has introduced other relevant environmental and social policies to cover its business operations and supply chain activities, aiming to mitigate potential risks and impacts on stakeholder health, safety, and well-being—both physical and mental.
-All policies are reviewed annually and communicated regularly to employees, business partners, and all relevant stakeholders to ensure shared understanding and implementation.
+It ensures the protection of Labor rights, including the prohibition of child Labor and all forms of forced or compulsory Labor, and the promotion of freedom of peaceful assembly, association, and participation in collective bargaining.
+Furthermore, the Company has introduced other relevant environmental and social policies to cover its business operations and value chain activities, aiming to mitigate potential risks and impacts on stakeholder health, safety, and well-being—both physical and mental.
+All policies are reviewed annually and communicated regularly to employees, business partners, and all relevant stakeholders’ to ensure shared understanding

 See more details about our Human Rights and Fair Treatment of Labour Policy.